Acne is a prevailing condition of the skin that is quite common among adults, especially in females due to certain hormonal changes

 These lesions can be pigmented or flesh-coloured, can be present at birth or develop through adulthood, and not cause trouble or become a problem.
 These lesions are important because they can be associated with Melanoma.

 Keloids are overgrowths of scar tissues occurring at the site of a skin injury.
 They usually occur in areas where trauma, surgery blisters, vaccinations, acne or body piercings lead to injured skin.
 In rare cases, Keloids are found in areas where there are no visible injuries.
 Keloids are different from normal scars in terms of their size and composition.
 The causal factors contributing to the growth of Keloids is unknown.
 Most people never develop Keloids but others develop them even after small mosquito bites or minor injuries.
 It has been said that some people are more prone to the development of Keloids than others..

 Warts are the non-growing benign skin growths that can occur anywhere on the body, which includes mouth and genital areas.
 Adults who are sexually active and immunosuppressed adults and children tend to get several lesions.
 They develop when the human papillomavirus, infects the top layers of your skin.
 Usually warts exhibit no symptoms, they can, however, itch or pain occasionally (especially on the sole of your feet).
 It is necessary that these lesions are treated because they are infectious, and spread with the direct contact.

 c.
 Eczema/Atopic Dermatitis

-There are two categories of hives depending on how long lesions continue to develope, acute (less than 6 weeks) and chronic (more than 6 weeks).
-Many times a trigger is not able to be elucidated that caused it to start.
+The medical term given for hives is urticaria.
+They appear in the form of wheals on the skin that that tend to be very itchy. these vary greatly in size.
+There are two categories of hives depending on how long lesions continue to develop, acute (less than 6 weeks) and chronic (more than 6 weeks).
+At times the trigger or the allergen is unexplainable that started it

 f.
 Itchy Skin